-Our Open REST based APIs allow you to integrate NoahFace with your existing IT systems and applications.
+Our Open APIs (REST Web Hooks) allow you to integrate NoahFace with your existing IT systems and applications.
 For example, you could:

 The opportunities are endless.

 NoahFace can automatically retrieve your list of users from an existing IT system so you don't need to import/export users or manually maintain them in two places.
-To do this, you simply implement our User Synchronisation API (a REST end-point), and configure NoahFace to call it.
+To do this, you simply implement our User Synchronisation API (a REST Web Hook), and configure NoahFace to call it.

 Your implementation of the User Synchronisation API should return JSON data.
-The JSON data should containing a Users array, which is your list of users.
+The JSON data should contain a single element called Users, which is an array of all of your users.
 Each user can contain any of the following elements:

 To enable user synchronisation, simply add a synchronisation instance, select 'Custom' as the type of synchronisation, and specifying your API endpoint details (see example below).

-NoahFace can forward user recognition events to your applications or IT systems.
-To do this, you simply implement our User Recognition API (a REST end-point), and configure NoahFace to call it when a user is recognised.
+NoahFace can forward user events to your applications or IT systems.
+To do this, you simply implement our Event Notification API (a REST Web Hook), and configure NoahFace to call it when a user records an event.

-Your implementation of the User Recognition API should expect to receive the following elements:
+Your implementation of the Event Notification API should expect to receive the following elements:

 Your API can be designed to be called using an HTTP GET, PUT, or POST method.
 If you use GET, the event data will be sent in query parameters.
 If you specify PUT or POST, the event data will be sent in JSON format (see example below).